-When the problem dimension $n$ is moderate, the constrained optimization problem in (\ref{main_P}) can be addressed using various algorithms found in the literature.
-For instance, the gradient projection method is one effective method when it is straightforward to perform projections on constrained sets~\cite{Goldstein1964, Levitin1966, Bertsekas1976, bertsekas_nonlinear_2016}.
+When the problem dimension $n$ is moderate, various algorithms already available in the literature can be used to solve the constrained optimization problem in (\ref{main_P}).
+For instance, the gradient projection method is an effective method, especially suitable for projections on simple constrained sets~\cite{Goldstein1964, Levitin1966, Bertsekas1976, bertsekas_nonlinear_2016}.
 From the perspective of manifold optimization, the Stiefel manifold in (\ref{main_P}) is a smooth manifold with special quadratic constraints.
 In this context, one can implement conjugate gradient methods or Newton methods over geodesic paths on the manifold\cite{edelman_geometry_1998}.
-The computational complexity of geodesics can be reduced by employing line-search procedures on tangent spaces with proper retractions\cite{Manton2002,absil_optimization_2008 } or by using the Cayley transform to construct a feasible curve on the manifold\cite{Wen2013}.
-When evaluating the inverse Hessian is costly, quasi-Newton methods for Riemannian optimization can be utilized, as demonstrated in \cite{doi:10.1137/18M121112X, doi:10.1137/140955483}.
+The computational complexity of geodesics can be reduced by using a line-search procedure on tangent spaces with proper retractions\cite{Manton2002,absil_optimization_2008 } or by using the Cayley transform to construct a feasible curve on the manifold\cite{Wen2013}.
+When applying the inverse Hessian is costly, a quasi-Newton method for Riemannian optimization can be utilized, as demonstrated in \cite{doi:10.1137/18M121112X, doi:10.1137/140955483}.
 Riemannian optimization methods have been implemented in the software package Manopt\cite{manopt }.